A soggy floor or flooded basement is the last thing homeowners want to find.

 Water heater leaks cause expensive home damage, hike up your water bills, and take away your nice warm morning showers.
 Not to mention they can give you a swimming pool instead of a rec room!

 If your hot water heater is leaking, it’s important to know why – and what you should do about it.
+We’ll explain the steps to take with a leaking water heater, as well as what to do about it, and how to know if a new water heater is in order.

 1. There’s Condensation on Your Tank

 As gravity works its magic, it can look like your hot water tank is leaking.
 To test this theory, keep your tank turned off for several hours.
-If the ‘leak’ stops, you should adjust the temperature on your tank before turning it back on.
+If the ‘leak’ stops, you should adjust the water temperature on your tank before turning it back on.

 2. There’s Buildup in Your Tank, Causing Corrosion